Pushpak Express

-The 12533 / 12534 Pushpak SF Express is a Daily Superfast Express category train belonging to Indian Railways that runs between in Uttar Pradesh and Chhatrapati Shivaji Maharaja Terminus, Mumbai in Maharashtra, India.
-It operates as train number 12533 from Lucknow Junction to Mumbai CSMT and as train number 12534 in the reverse direction.
-Pushpak SF Express is the fastest train between CSMT in Mumbai and Lucknow in Uttar Pradesh covering distance of 1428 km in 22.5 hours.
+The 12533 / 12534 Pushpak SF Express is a Daily Superfast Express category train belonging to Indian Railways that runs between Gomti Nagar (Lucknow) in Uttar Pradesh and Chhatrapati Shivaji Maharaja Terminus, Mumbai in Maharashtra, India.
+It operates as train number 12533 from Lucknow to Mumbai and as train number 12534 in the reverse direction.
+Pushpak SF Express is the fastest train between CSMT in Mumbai and Lucknow in Uttar Pradesh covering distance of 1438 km in 26.00 hours.

 It is named after the mythological flying chariot Pushpak which is mentioned as the chariot of Ravana.

 Service

-The 12533/12534 Pushpak Express covers the distance of 1426 kilometres in 25 hours 15 mins as 12533 Pushpak Express and maintains an average speed of 56 km/h and 1428 km in 22 hours 45 mins as 12534 Pushpak Express with an average speed of 63 km/h.
+The 12533/12534 Pushpak Express covers the distance of 1438 kilometres in 26 hours 00 mins as 12533 Pushpak Express and maintains an average speed of 55 km/h and 1438 km in 23 hours 35 mins as 12534 Pushpak Express with an average speed of 63 km/h.

 As the average speed of the train is more than 55 km/h, its fare includes a Superfast surcharge.